Chimes at Midnight: Welles and Falstaff

-Welles' views on Sir John Falstaff
+Welles's views on Sir John Falstaff

-Welles considered Falstaff to be "Shakespeare's greatest creation" and said that the role was "the most difficult part I ever played in my life."
-Keith Baxter believed that making the film was Welles' life's ambition.
-Before the 1939 Boston premiere of Five Kings, Welles told journalists "I will play him as a tragic figure.
+Welles considered Falstaff "Shakespeare's greatest creation" and said the role was "the most difficult part I ever played in my life."
+Baxter believed that making the film was Welles's life's ambition.
+Before the 1939 Boston premiere of Five Kings, Welles told journalists: "I will play him as a tragic figure.
 I hope, of course, he will be funny to the audience, just as he was funny to those around him.
 But his humor and wit were aroused merely by the fact that he wanted to please the prince.
 Falstaff, however, had the potential of greatness in him."
-Reviews for the 1939 play mention Welles' choice to downplay the traditional comedic elements of Falstaff in his performance.
-This reverence for the character increased over the years and by the time Welles made Chimes at Midnight, his focus was entirely on the relationships between Falstaff, Hal and Henry IV.
-He believed that the core of the story was "the betrayal of friendship."
+Reviews of the 1939 play mention Welles's choice to downplay the traditional comedic elements of Falstaff in his performance.
+This reverence for the character increased over the years and by the time Welles made Chimes at Midnight, his focus was entirely on the relationships between Falstaff, Hal, and Henry IV.
+He believed the core of the story was "the betrayal of friendship."
 Welles called Hal's rejection of Falstaff "one of the greatest scenes ever written, so the movie is really a preparation for it.
 Everything prepares for it."
 Throughout the film, Hal repeatedly turns his back on Falstaff, foreshadowing the film's ending.

-Welles said, "the film was not intended as a lament for Falstaff, but for the death of Merrie England.
+The film was not intended as a lament for Falstaff, but for the death of Merrie England.
 Merrie England as a conception, a myth which has been very real to the English-speaking world, and is to some extent expressed in other countries of the Medieval epoch: the age of chivalry, of simplicity, of Maytime and all that.
 It is more than Falstaff who is dying.
-It's the old England dying and betrayed."
-Many film theorists and Welles biographers have written about the recurrent theme of the "Lost Eden" in Welles' work and of characters who are nostalgic for an idealized past, which Welles called "the central theme in Western culture."
+It's the old England dying and betrayed.

+~Orson Welles Many film theorists and Welles biographers have written about the recurrent theme of the "Lost Eden" in Welles's work and of characters who are nostalgic for an idealized past, which Welles called "the central theme in Western culture."
 Welles told Peter Bogdanovich that "even if the good old days never existed, the fact that we can conceive of such a world is, in fact, an affirmation of the human spirit."
-Film scholar Beverle Houston argued that this nostalgia made Welles' depiction of Falstaff infantile and called his performance a "[p]ower baby ... an eating, sucking, foetus-like creature."
-Welles also called Falstaff "the greatest conception of a good man, the most completely good man, in all of drama", and said that "the closer I thought I was getting to Falstaff the less funny he seemed to me.
+Film scholar Beverle Houston argued that this nostalgia made Welles's depiction of Falstaff infantile and called his performance a "[p]ower baby ... an eating, sucking, foetus-like creature."
+Welles also called Falstaff "the greatest conception of a good man, the most completely good man, in all of drama", and said, "the closer I thought I was getting to Falstaff the less funny he seemed to me.
 When I played him before in the theater, he seemed more witty than comical.
 And in bringing him to the screen, I found him only occasionally, and only deliberately, a clown."